 - Place the chocolate in the fridge for around 10-15 minutes, or until it starts to solidify.
 Sprinkle the sea salt over (if you do it any earlier, the salt will melt, and any later, it won’t stick) and return to the fridge until solid.

 - Break into pieces of your choosing, and serve.
-Keeps well in the fridge for at least a week.
+Keeps well in the fridge for at least a week, although it won’t be there that long.